Pension vs 401k: What's the Difference & Which is Better?

 Second, you'll want to embrace the mentality of starting small.
 This may sound counterproductive, but if you familiarize yourself with businesses that you have a lot of knowledge about, you'll be able to make smarter investment decisions.

-And last but not least, you’ll want to focus on staying within a cash environment and wait for one of the companies that you have your eye on to go on sale, which typically happens when the stock market crashes.
-One of these cycles presents the perfect low-risk opportunity for buying wonderful companies at a discounted price that will double their return within just a few years.
+And last but not least, you'll want to focus on staying within a cash environment and wait for one of the companies that you have your eye on to go on sale, which typically happens when the stock market crashes.
+That's the moment to buy a wonderful business when it's trading below what it's worth, then give it time to work.
+And all of this is possible while in retirement.

 Start Planning Your Retirement Today

-So, if you want to know exactly how to start investing or need a refresher on the best strategies for success, become a Rule #1 investor.
+So, if you want to know how to start investing or need a refresher on the best strategies for success, become a Rule #1 investor.
 Our resources go beyond explaining the difference between a pension vs 401k.
 We provide you with actionable insights that you can use to start investing like some of the best in the business.

 But, wait.
 Weren't we just talking about retirement?